DigitalPublishingToolkit/Money-Lab-Reader/md/6_1-Sorensen.md

 Technology Innovation’, *Computer* 46.
 3 (2013): 100-103.

 Sørensen, Inge.
-‘Crowdsourcing and Outsourcing.
-The Impact of Online Funding and Distribution on the Documentary Film Industry in the UK’, *Media , Culture & Society* 34.6 (2012): 726-743.
+‘Crowdsourcing and Outsourcing: The Impact of Online Funding and Distribution on the Documentary Film Industry in the UK’, *Media , Culture & Society* 34.6 (2012): 726-743.